Pennsylvania's future depends on the development of a highly skilled workforce able to compete in the global economy.

 Built upon recommendations of the governor's Middle-Class Task Force, PAsmart strategically invests resources in education and training opportunities to support Pennsylvania's economic growth now and in the future.

 Since 2018, the Wolf Administration has secured $60 million and strategically invested in education and workforce development through PAsmart.
-The Pennsylvania Workforce Development Board provided recommendations and approved the framework for the funding priorities.
+The Pennsylvania Workforce Development Board provided initial recommendations and approved the framework for the funding priorities.